 Does the laser treatment leave scarring?

-Generally speaking, the laser itself does not cause scarring and the active Q-Switched laser which we use is designed with this in mind.
-However it is imperative that the aftercare instructions are followed and these will be explained to you.
-The area must be allowed to heal naturally, do not rub or pick any scabbing or blistering as this could lead to scarring.
+Generally speaking, the laser itself does not cause scarring and the active Q-Switch laser which we use is designed with this in mind.
+However, it is imperative that the aftercare instructions are followed and these will be explained to you.
+They must be allowed to heal naturally; do not rub or pick any scabbing or blistering as this could lead to scarring.

-Sometimes the original tattoo will have caused scar tissue which will become noticeable when the tattoo pigment is removed and we can advise you if we think this will be the case during your consultation.
+Sometimes the original tattoo procedure will have caused scar tissue which will become noticeable when the tattoo pigment is removed.
+If we think that this is the case we can advise you of this at the consultation.